 Prop bets can get pretty random depending on a tournament, like will there be a hole-in-one?
 Will there be a playoff?
 What will the origin of the winner be?
 Usually, the majors offer the most prop bets.

-BetMGM is the premier online sportsbook for PGA Tour betting each week of the season.
+BetMGM is the premier online sportsbook for updated PGA Tour odds each season.